 Paraphrasing is the standard approach in academic writing.
 You restate the source material in your own words and add a citation.
 Professors and plagiarism checkers look for both: original phrasing and proper attribution.

 Rewriting offers even more distance from the original text.
 Because you’re rebuilding the structure and adding your own examples, the result is harder to flag as derivative.
-But again, if the core idea came from somewhere else, cite it.
+But if the core idea came from somewhere else, cite it.

 A Practical Editing Workflow